ebi-pf-team/genome-properties/docs/flatfile.rst

   //

 While the layout of the DESC file for CATEGORY type properties follows the same format, the steps do not refer to calculable evidence.
-IN the case of CATEGORY, the steps define the GPs (including other CATEGORIES) that exist as children of the CATEGORY.
+In the case of CATEGORY, the steps define the properties (including other sub-categories) that exist as children of the CATEGORY.
 See the CATEGORY example below.

 .. code-block:: none